-But when someone with low salary (or high salary) applies for a card, his/her annual income is the most important eligibility criteria considered by the card issuing bank.
-And based on that
+But when someone with low salary (or high salary) applies for a card; annual income is the most important eligibility criteria considered by the card issuing bank.

 For e.g. a person with a monthly salary of Rs.
-75,000 has higher chance of getting credit card approved compared to a person with an income of Rs.
+75,000 has higher chance of credit card approval compared to a person with an income of Rs.
 25,000 per month.
-There are many other eligibility factors such as type of employment (full-time or part-time, place of living and others), credit history and loan you have taken but your income plays the most significant role.
+Although there are many other eligibility factors such as type of employment (full-time or part-time, place of living and others), credit history, etc. but your income plays the most significant role.

-And income (in case of self employed) and salary (in case of working professional) is the best evaluation method of judging anyone’s repayment capacity.
-After Basically it is assumed that – higher the salary, higher is your capability to pay dues every month and lower the income, lower would be the repayment capacity.
+And income (in case of self employed) and salary (in case of working professional) is the best factors for judging any applicants’ repayment capacity.
+Basically it is assumed that – higher the salary, higher is your capability to pay dues every month and lower the income, lower would be the repayment capacity.

 Can a poor income earner get a credit card in India.
 How, and what is the minimum salary required?